markusrenoldner/science-notes/Vlasov equation.md

-we talk about a kinetic description of [[Plasma physics]]. we derive the Vlasov equation from the Boltzmann equation, see [[Kinetic plasma model, Boltzmann equation]].
+we talk about a kinetic description of [[Plasma physics]]. we derive the Vlasov equation from the Boltzmann equation, see [[Boltzmann equation for plasma]].

 ## Derivation from Boltzmann equation
 Take Boltzmann equation and assume large $n$ in debye cube ([[Plasma Debye length]]), which allows to neglect collisions.
 This gives the Vlasov equation